ananda1996ai/Constrained-MMDVAE-Classifier/README.md

 Currently the entire code is given in an .ipynb file, but a more modularised codebase will be committed shortly.

 *This work was selected for best paper at a coporate whitepaper contest organised by Affine (Bengaluru, India).*

-*Consider this workk copyrighted to the owner of the repository.*
+*Consider this work copyrighted to the owner of the repository.*